ljs930303/portfolio/find underestimated footballers/README.md

 This project uses Python for API data extraction and Microsoft SQL Server for analysis.

-You need to run file number 1 to 4 in an numerical order to get the right result at the end.
+You need to run file number 1 to 4 in an numerical order to get the right result at the end of _<4) SQL analysis - part 2.sql>_.
-API data extraction process and analysis process have two parts each because otherwise API data extraction process would waste too much time on gathering needless data.
+API data extraction process and analysis process are divided in two parts each because otherwise API data extraction process would waste too much time on gathering needless data.